AaronWatters/hello_jest/README.md

 ### `./jest/globalSetup.js` and `./jest/globalTeardown.js`

-These javascript files set up the HTTP server and the Puppeteer library for end-to-end testing.
+These javascript files set up and tear down the HTTP server and the Puppeteer service for end-to-end testing.

 ### `./.travis.yml`